CaldwellDerek/professional-portfolio/README.md

 # Professional Portfolio

 ## Credit and Attribution
 The inspiration behind this project was drawn from [Brittany Chiang's](https://github.com/bchiang7) work on her project [V4](https://github.com/bchiang7/v4), the now updated site can be found [here](https://brittanychiang.com/).
-When browsing portfolio examples I came across her work and eventually [V4](https://github.com/bchiang7/v4).
-I loved the project so much I wanted to challenge myself to build as much as I could of the website from scratch.
-Although I have built this website using my own code, the design is [Brittany's](https://github.com/bchiang7) and I do not claim the site as my own.
-I'm appreciative of the result so far and have learned much attempting to mimic the site.

-I encourage you to check out more of [Brittany Chiang's](https://github.com/bchiang7) amazing work.

 ## TODO
 Update Favicon